SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 recommended.

 I don't quite know how to feel about this:
-- On the one hand, I think the risk of boosters is very low and the benefit is medium if you look across the whole population, so that's probably overall favorable.
+- On the one hand, I think the risk of boosters is very low and the benefit is at least medium if you look across the whole population, so that's probably overall favorable.
 - On the other hand, I don't like the agencies overruling their outside expert advisory committees, and I'd like to see us putting more effort getting first doses into the